Simón Bolívar International Airport (Colombia): Construction

 The construction of the Santa Marta airport was inaugurated on 8 December 1949, by the company Líneas Aéreas Nacionales, for the Magdalena Department, a modern airport that will satisfy pressing and urgent regional needs.
 Back in those days, the airport had exceptional location conditions since it was used to operate by water and land.
 The dirt track was located parallel to the sea and is built in two stages: the first 1,200 meters long and the second with an extension to 1,000.
 For the operation of seaplanes, there is sufficient depth.

 These ships can reach about 50 meters from the airport building.
 The preliminary plans for the terminal building were under study and approval by the Aerocivil and once approved the LANZA Company began its construction to complete it in the shortest possible time. it was also equipped with a modern control tower with all the devices for meteorological observations.
 At present, the ground movement works at Simón Bolívar Airport was progressing satisfactorily, under the direction of LANZA's engineering chief, Enrique Pérez Ayala.
 Santa Marta has, in its airport, a key to its development and progress.

 The airport was recognized as an international airport in 2007.

 Viva Air Colombia Hub (2018-2019)

 In May 2018, Viva Air Colombia announced the opening of its third operational base in Santa Marta airport, which began in October 2018 and became the first airline to operate as a hub in the airport.
-The new hub provided connections to destinations such as Bucaramanga, Pereira & San Andrés, ended at the beginning of 2019.
+The new hub provided connections to destinations such as Bucaramanga, Pereira and San Andrés, ended at the beginning of 2019.
 In August 2018, Viva Air Colombia announced an international route to Miami from Santa Marta airport, which started on 18 December 2018.
 The route ended in April 2019.